afiodorov/afiodorov.github.io/_posts/2017-10-18-thoughts-on-the-seven-principles-for-making-marriage-work.md

 implementing some of the strategies from the video.
 I have been thinking since
 then: "wow, what else can I optimise"?

-As a nerd I growing up with strong drive for self-improvement, I found many academic pursuits easy to learn and optimise.
+As a nerd[^1] I growing up with strong drive for self-improvement, I found many academic pursuits easy to learn and optimise.
 Language learning, mathematics, programming, logical reasoning and argumentation - these sort of stuff comes relatively easy to me.
 But interpersonal relationships?
 This area of my life